Step 1: Set aside time to apply after October 1st.

 Step 2: Log in to your FSA account as a returning user.

-Review the disclaimer and click the button to start the FAFSA.
+Review the disclaimer and hit the button to start the FAFSA.
 You’ll be directed to create a safe key, which you and your parents can use to access this specific application.

 Step 3: Review the prefilled information.

 The FSA saves all of your information from the previous year.
 Go through your application, reviewing all of your answers.
-If you notice any mistakes, change it before clicking Next.
+If you notice any mistakes, change it before hitting Next.